BangL/WolfHUD/.github/README.md

 ## Bug reports

-If you encounter any bugs, feel free to post your callstacks it on the issues tab, or post them on modworkshop!
+If you encounter any bugs/crashes, feel free to post on the issues tab, or on [modworkshop](https://modworkshop.net/mod/24551)!

 ## Included mods / features